The Engineer's Guide to Decoding Just

 Can we just refactor the entire module to use the newest framework?
 My internal sigh: "While great, 'just' refactoring a very stable core module means no new feature development, reintroducing old bugs, and months spent on something that works fully today, just to follow the new shiny."

-In the fast pace of the startup world, we are bullish on speed and uncertainly, we don't need to do weeks of architectural diagrams or have 10 year roadmaps for every line of code.
-Most of the time, we just need to "just do it" to ship, learn and iterate.
-That being said, hearing "just" is still a flag.
-It can be a signal to pause for a second - not to overemphasize plan, but to quickly assess the true blast radius.
-It's figuring out how to find method in the madness, because if you just do it with little thought, you will likely just create more work later.
+In the fast pace of the startup world, we are bullish on speed and uncertainty.
+We do not need weeks of architectural diagrams or 10-year roadmaps for every line of code.
+Most of the time, we need to ship, learn, and iterate.
+That said, hearing "just" is still a flag.
+It is a signal to pause for a second, not to over-plan, but to quickly assess the true blast radius.
+If you just do it with little thought, you will likely create more work later.